bpt26/usher_wiki/docs/source/matUtils.rst

   --output (-o): Name of the output tab-separated table containing inferred introductions, one sample per row (REQUIRED) --additional-info (-a): Use to calculate additional phylogeographic statistics about your region and inferred introductions.
   --clade-regions (-c): Set to optionally write a tab-separated table containing inferred origins for each clade currently annotated in the tree from among your regions.
+  --date-metadata (-M): Pass a TSV or CSV containing a 'date' column to use for date information.
+If not used, date will be inferred from the sample name where possible.
   --origin-confidence (-C): Set to a confidence value between 0 and 1 at which to state that a node is in-region.
 Default is 0.5
   --evaluate-metadata (-E): Set to assign each leaf a confidence value based on distance-weighted ancestor confidence.
   --dump-assignments (-D): Indicate a directory to which to write two-column text files containing node-confidence assignments for downstream processing.